This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Couple that with the fact that as your weight fluctuates (due to age or pregnancy) so too does your bra size, and you can see why bra size is a big big problem for women.
+Couple that with the fact that as your weight fluctuates (due to age or pregnancy) so too does your bra size — and you can see why bra size is a big big problem for women!

-P.S.
-If you’ve done any of the following, then you probably need to adjust your bra size:
+So that means if you’ve done any of the following, then you probably need to adjust your bra size:

 - Lost or gained 5 to 7 pounds

 Here’s how to measure bra size… and find the right bra!

 How To Measure Bra Size, Bra Cup Size, And Bra Band Size To Find The Right Bra

 With a tape measure, measure the area all the way around just beneath your breasts.
 Your arms should be down, and the tape measure should be snug.

 TIP: The number on your tape measure is not your band size though.
 If it’s an odd number, you should round up to the next even number.
 If it’s an even number, still round up… to the next even number.